 Hello, and welcome to The Daily Bone.
-I’m your humble doggie host, Chester L. W. Stephens.
+I’m your humble doggie host, Chester L. W. Spaniel.
 Hold on to your squeaky toys, or else babies will take them!

 Yesterday miniature human, Ryan, arrived for a visit in his special transportation space pod.
 Wow, I wish I had one of those things.
 All he has to do is sit in it and he gets carried everywhere in plush, hovering comfort.

 Somehow, he has managed to get bigger since the last time I saw him.
 What’s more, he seems to be making use of his hands now.
 He patted me on the head and grabbed my ears, and that was all right.
 But then a strange thing happened.
 A certain squeaky toy, which I have been eyeing for years in its shrine on the shelf, high above my reach, next to the sacred box of ashes of our patron saint, Old Charisma, suddenly appeared in his little baby hands.
 Then he tried to cram it into his mouth, similar to what I would do upon receipt of such a valuable toy.
 I worried that he might take the stuffing out.
 This, of course, has always been my job exclusively, and I take great pride in it.
 There hasn’t been a squeaky toy yet that I haven’t been able to unstuff, even the so-called indestructible ones, like the one in the photo below.
 But I digress.
 In spite of my protest, Ryan was allowed to play with this wonderful, coveted, and highly collectible squeaky toy.
 Then it magically disappeared.
 Later, a plastic rattling type toy appeared in his possession, but I don’t have jurisdiction over this class of objects.